 - Street trees: A permit is required to prune roots greater than or equal to 1/4 inch at attachment on any tree in the City right-of-way, which is typically between the curb and sidewalk.

 - Private trees: No permit is required to root prune a tree on private property.

 - Heritage Trees: Any work on Heritage trees requires a permit.
-Click here for a Heritage Tree Pruning Permit.
+Click here for a Heritage Tree Permit.